sjpbailey/udi-enphase-poly-master-v3/README.md

 * Node Server for Enphase solar inverter system.

-## Installation
+## Future

+* This first version is for a single system ID.
+* Futre versions will include:
+* Auto system ID for multiple systems arrarys.
+* Inverter Summary with output kW and accumulated kWh.
+* Consumption Status with comsumption Meter.
+* Storage and comercial metering.

 ### Node Settings

-The settings for this node are:
+* The settings for this node are:
+* key = enter your api key
+* user_id = enter your api user ID
+* system_id = enter your system ID

 #### Short Poll